-At a recent event I hosted, I asked the assembled writers this question.
+At an event I once hosted, I asked the assembled writers this question.
 Besides the “practical ordering of my reality” type of answer, there were also some surprises: one woman had been a classical singer, but failed, and needed to embark on something else having to do with language.
 One man said, I write to talk about what I read—equally unassuming.
 I began to think that it would be much more stimulating to know why certain writers wrote than to engage with anything they had written, especially fiction or poetry—two ultimate forms needing years of practice.
-It’s debatable who said, “Everyone has a book in them…” but the second clause of that sentence, as uttered by Christopher Hitchens, is as concretely dismissive of the first: “…but in most cases, that’s where it should stay.”
+It’s debatable who said, “Everyone has a book in them…” yet the second clause of that sentence, as uttered by Christopher Hitchens, is concretely dismissive of the first: “…but in most cases, that’s where it should stay.”
 Who would have thought there were so many writers, that oodles would have the calling—many thanks to the internet?
 Now there is no barrier to that fusty adage, but it might be better to say, Everyone has some opinions in them.

 Why write today?
 Plasticity is at issue.
 The fakery of life.
 All the phonies out there—Holden Caufield’s famous refrain that so many people identify with.
 This is perhaps our first biting teenage thought as we start to see significant holes in the people who rule our lives.
 Phonies still exist, especially with the creation of the “on-line” persona, which is sometimes completely opposite the person who made it.
 Have we lost our bullshit detectors with the drive toward ego or are we just more deluded than at any other moment in history?
 Is it now alright to give people a free pass on all hypocrisies as long as they sidle in step with political correctness and celebrity worship, two of present-day American letter’s most redoubtable genuflections?
 Why would people want to write, daring to add to the myriad pap and smear of floppy dramatics and weak sentences?
 Even some of the well known writers, who are celebrated by reviewers, the bulk of which function as publicists, have aged to eschew the mark.
-Of those sources I quoted, only Gass has lived so long to see so much that he amended his hate answer, thirty-five years later, though it is never quoted, probably because it wasn’t published in the Paris Review, but merely spoken on a podcast: “I certainly don’t write for money, or for glory…all sorts of writers receive that, but they have written worthless books.
+Of those sources I quoted, only Gass lived so long to see so much that he amended his hate answer, thirty-five years later, though it is never quoted, probably because it wasn’t published in the Paris Review, but merely spoken on a podcast: “I certainly don’t write for money, or for glory…all sorts of writers receive that, but they have written worthless books.
 I and any other writer who is serious shall die not knowing whether you’ve wasted that much of your life in a fruitless pursuit or whether you’ve achieved fame and actual immortality, but you’re dead for that.”
 Immortality and death make attention-seekers uncomfortable because each is too immense a concept, dwarfing all the transitory tweets, gibes, gabs, and self-love that wash away with every new wave of the same.
 Similarly, John Berryman’s advice to W.S.
 Merwin, which the latter transformed into the art of a poem: